scrunglebunky/Yup/README.md

 # YUP DEVLOG
 ## PART ONE- GETTING IT ALL TOGETHER
+- 8/07/23: Finished title screen - of course it can be fixed a little more but still
 - 7/31/23: started working on title screen
 - 7/31/23: made high score graphics that are able to be used in the game
 - 7/31/23: revamped text values into sprites that can be now handled separately